 History of the Institute for Austrian and International Tax Law of WU

-1981: Wolfgang Gassner succeeds Anton Lager as professor of Financial Law and as the Head of Institute.
-He actively engages in Institute´s projects until his death in 2004.
+1981: Wolfgang Gassner succeeds Anton Lager as professor of Financial Law and as Head of Institute.
+He actively engages in the Institute´s projects until his death in 2004.
 His main emphasis in research and teaching is on Corporate and International Tax Law.

-1990: Eduard Lechner joins the Institute as Professor of Financial Law with focus on International Tax Law.
+1990: Eduard Lechner joins the Institute as Professor of Financial Law with a focus on International Tax Law.
 He remains in this position until 1993 when he leaves for another offer from the University of Vienna.

 2003: Claus Staringer and Josef Schuch are appointed Professors at the Institute.
 They expand the curriculum and the research activities in the field of International Tax Law and Corporate Tax Law.

-2003: Upon recommendation of international consultants the Special Research Field (SFB) on International Tax Coordination is established at WU.
-For the first time a program jointly organized by legal and economic experts was elected by the Austrian Science Fund (FWF).
-Within the framework of the SFB the researchers of our Institute cooperate with researches from other fields thus promoting cross disciplinary research.
-During the evaluation process in 2007 and 2010, the high quality of interdisciplinary Tax Law research at the WU is widely recognized by international consultants.
+2003: Upon recommendation of international consultants, the Special Research Field (SFB) on International Tax Coordination is established at WU.
+For the first time a program jointly organized by legal and economic experts is selected by the Austrian Science Fund (FWF).
+Within the framework of the SFB, Institute researchers cooperate with researches from other fields, thus promoting cross-disciplinary research.
+During the evaluation processes in 2007 and 2010, the high quality of interdisciplinary tax law research at WU is widely recognized by international consultants.

-2011: The Doctoral Program in International Business Taxation (DIBT) for which researches of related academic disciplines are responsible is established by the Austrian Science Fund (FWF).
-The DIBT takes over the cross disciplinary scientific research conducted by SFB (Special Research Field).
-Under its supervision the first students from Brazil, Mexico, Israel, Italy, Germany and Russia start their studies at the WU.
-These students with legal background work as research assistants at the Institute.
-English becomes the common working language also among the staff.
+2011: The Austrian Science Fund (FWF) establishes The Doctoral Program in International Business Taxation (DIBT) at WU, which is built on the cooperation of researchers from various related academic disciplines.
+In 2014, financial support from the FWF is extended, based on the unanimous recommendation of a panel of international experts.
+After another international evaluation in the year 2020, the DIBT program continues to be financed as one of only four scientific programs in Austria to win the highly competitive doc.funds initiative by the FWF in that year.
+The DIBT continues with the cross disciplinary scientific research conducted by the SFB (Special Research Field).
+Within the framework of DIBT, doctoral students from around the globe undertake their studies at WU.
+Those students with a legal background work as research assistants at the Institute.
+English becomes the common working language also among the Institute’s staff.